-1.5 K-1.5 - 1-1.5 2-1.5 3-1.5 4-1.5 5-1.5 Skills of su e different bases support to ntain momentary Maintain stillness on different bases of Balance on different bases of support, combining levels and shapes.
-Balance on different Balance on different bases of support in multiple levels and Combine balance and transferring weight in a sequence or dance with a partner.
+1.5 1-1.5 2-1.5 3-1.5 4-1.5 5-1.5 Skills of support to maintain momentary Maintain stillness on different bases of support with different body shapes.
+Balance on different bases of support, combining levels and shapes.
+Balance on different bases of support, demonstrating muscular tension and extensions of body parts.
+Balance on different bases of support in multiple levels and shapes while utilizing a variety of equipment.
+Combine balance and transferring weight in a sequence or dance with a partner.